AndyLPK247/pycon-2020-web-app-testing/README.md

 ## Python Setup

-You can complete this course using any OS: Windows, macOS, Linux, etc.
+You can complete this tutorial using any OS: Windows, macOS, Linux, etc.

-This course requires Python 3.8 or higher.
+This tutorial requires Python 3.8 or higher.
 You can download the latest Python version from [Python.org](https://www.python.org/downloads/).

-This course also requires [pipenv](https://docs.pipenv.org/).
+This tutorial also requires [pipenv](https://docs.pipenv.org/).
 To install pipenv, run `pip install pipenv` from the command line.

 You should also have a Python editor/IDE of your choice.